PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Experiments

 \subsection{Experimental Setup}

 \textbf{Models and Datasets.} Our experiments are conducted on three state-of-the-art MoE models: \textbf{DeepSeek-R1-671B}~\citep{guo2025deepseek} (256 experts per layer), \textbf{openPangu-Ultra-MoE-718B}~\citep{tang2025pangu} (256 experts per layer), and \textbf{Qwen3-30B-A3B} (Qwen3-235B-A22B-Thinking-2507)~\citep{qwen3technicalreport} (128 experts per layer).
 We use a diverse set of open-source training datasets to create calibration sets for three primary domains: \textbf{Math} (800 samples from Nemotron-Post-Training-Dataset-v1~\citep{NemotronPostTrainingDatasetV1} ``math'' split), \textbf{Science} (200 samples from Nemotron-Post-Training-Dataset-v1~\citep{NemotronPostTrainingDatasetV1} ``stem'' split), and \textbf{Code} (600 samples from OpenCoder~\citep{Huang2024OpenCoderTO}, with 300 samples under opc-sft-stage1 and 300 samples under opc-sft-stage2).
 For the High-Efficiency Generalist, we augment this data with 600 samples from LMSYS-Chat-1M~\citep{zheng2023lmsyschat1m} to broaden its capabilities.
-We use only the questions from these datasets and the corresponding full-model reasoning outputs to extract computational patterns (we find this context choice significantly improves accuracy; see Appendix~\ref{app:calibration_context}).
-Notably, PreMoE is data-efficient: just 5--10 calibration samples achieve near-optimal performance (Appendix~\ref{app:calibration_efficiency}).
+Samples are drawn randomly without benchmark-specific selection.
+We collect router statistics on each question together with its full-model reasoning trace under fixed per-model generation settings, covering both prefill and decoding-time routing.
+Calibration updates no weights and uses no evaluation answers; held-out GSM8K/MBPP validation and prompt-level decontamination checks are reported in Appendix~\ref{app:calibration_validation}.
+Notably, just 5--10 samples recover most of the final performance, while larger default sets mainly reduce ranking variance (Appendix~\ref{app:calibration_efficiency}).

 \textbf{Evaluation Benchmarks.} To evaluate the performance of the compiled models, we use a challenging set of reasoning benchmarks across our three target domains.
 For \textbf{Math}, we use MATH-500~\citep{hendrycks2020measuring}, AIME 2024, AIME 2025, and CNMO 2024.
 For \textbf{Science}, we use GPQA~\citep{rein2024gpqa}, a graduate-level question-answering benchmark.
 For \textbf{Code}, we use LiveCodeBench~\citep{jain2024livecodebench} (272 problems in the window from 8/1/2024 to 1/1/2025) for evaluating code generation capabilities.